What are broadband only deals?

 As standard, if you have access to a full fibre broadband network at home, it will rely on fibre optic cables and won’t need to use a phone line.

 However, things are changing.
-By the end of December 2025, there are plans to switch off the UK’s public switched telephone network, so part-fibre connections using copper landlines will be a thing of the past.
+By the end of December 2025, there are plans to switch off the UK’s public switched telephone network entirely, so part-fibre connections using copper landlines will be a thing of the past.
 Once your connection is switched over, you’ll need to plug it into your Wi-Fi router, rather than your phone socket to make calls.

 Make sure to check any emails from your provider carefully and keep an eye out for notifications on your changes to your broadband connection.